koepla/StarTracker/doc/concept.md

 SIZE        Content size in bytes

 BODY:       (dependent on the flag)
-CONTENT     MOVE:    => list of 4 byte float angles -> last 4 bytes are the timespan as 4 byte float
+CONTENT     MOVE     => list of 4 byte float angles -> last 4 bytes are the timespan as 4 byte float
-            STOP:    => empty
+            STOP     => empty
-            ORIGIN:  => empty
+            ORIGIN   => empty
-            SLEEP:   => list of 1 byte integers for the stepper motors, can only be 0,1 or 2
-            WAKEUP:  => list of 1 byte integers for stepper motors that need to be woken up, can only be 0,1 or 2
+            SLEEP    => list of 1 byte integers for the stepper motors, can only be 0,1 or 2 WAKEUP   => list of 1 byte integers for stepper motors that need to be woken up, can only be 0,1 or 2
 ```